cse110-fa21-group33/cse110-fa21-group33/README.md

 # cse110-fa21-group33
 This is the repo for team 33's group project for CSE 110 Fall 2021.
 Our goal is to plan, design, and implement a recipe web app.
 Users should be able to create, read, update, and delete recipes from our app.
+To read more about us, here's our [team page](admin/team.md).
 ## Team Members:
 - Lynn Dang
 - Lorenzo Mendes